DevNet Lab 17 -- Automated testing with pyATS and Genie

 ```

-The script output is very verbose, but we are able to identify the list of individual tests that passed or failed.
+The script output is very verbose, but you can identify the list of individual tests that passed or failed.

 ```bash